 RELIGIOUS SCHOOL COMMITTEE

 The Religious School Committee is made up of dedicated parents and congregants who provide support and guidance to our school.
-The committee plans and executes events such as Teacher Appreciation and Education Shabbat, Mitzvah Day, Religious School family gatherings and more that make the school year full and exciting.
+The committee plans and executes events such as Teacher Appreciation and Education Shabbat, Mitzvah Day, Religious School Shabbat Potluck Dinners and more that make the school year full and exciting.

 The Women of Reform Judaism of Temple Beth El, known as the Sisterhood, is an organization for “women supporting women.”
 The sisterhood provides education, spirituality, tzedakah, service and social opportunities for the community.
 The profits from Discovered Traditions, the Sisterhood’s gift shop, provide financial assistance for families who need help with Religious School and Hebrew High tuitions.